Tracktion/pluginval/CHANGELIST.md

 # pluginval Change List

+### 0.2.0
+  - Removed built-in support for VST2 testing, this can be built with by setting the VST2_SDK_DIR environment variable before running the `tests/` scripts

 ### 0.1.5
   - Fixed a problem catching allocations in clang release builds
   - Avoided accidently setting the bypass parameter for VST3 plugins